deltazita/LoRaWAN-SIM/README.md

 # LoRaWAN-SIM
-A LoRaWAN simulator for confirmed transmissions and multiple gateways
+A LoRaWAN simulator for confirmed/unconfirmed transmissions and multiple gateways

 ## Features:
 - Multiple half-duplex gateways